Skip to main content

 Prerequisites

-2. For all other CytoCanvas versions, the user must have Amazon S3 storage credentials to this bucket with read access.
+1. For CytoCanvas versions 1.1.0-beta or higher, the user must have Amazon S3 storage credentials to this bucket with read access.

 1. Identify the S3 URI location of the cyto.viz file (For example, s3://example_bucket-name/DemoInstrument/20240821_DemoInstrument_Example_Run/visualization/cyto.viz).